jrusev/Objective-C/03.Objects-and-Classes/README.md

     * One for creating events
     * Use the class from the previous exercise
     * Research about creating iPhone apps
-    * Research about Seques and transitions between different views
+    * Research about segues and transitions between different views